- Photos & Map

 - Mobile phone for emergencies

-- Weather-appropriate clothing (always with you: rain protection)
+- Weather-appropriate clothing (always carry rain protection)

-- Drink and snacks
+- Drink and food supply

 Directions & Parking facilities